 The expected use of herring for commercial roe herring fisheries for each of the stock assessment areas is described in the following table.
 Also provided is the number of tons per licence and gear type, provided the areas selected by licence holders matches the ideal number, which is an equitable proportion of the licences per area based on the 55:45 gear split and quota for the area.
 The actual licence quota will be based on the number of licences that select to fish in a specific area.
 The quota and ideal numbers will be adjusted based on the actual numbers of commercial seine and gillnet licences that will be available for issuance, and may not include all licences held by DFO in PICFI or ATP inventories.
-The final number of licences, ideal distribution, and quotas by gear type will be provided by way of Fishery Notice prior to the licence area selection deadline.
+The quota amount per gear allocation, the final number of licences, ideal distribution, and quotas by gear type will be provided by way of Fishery Notice prior to the licence area selection deadline.
+The SOG and PRD roe seine catch targets are reduced by the number of tons based on the number of licences (44.2 tons per licence) selected to harvest in the SOG or PRD food and bait fishery

-Table 1: Roe herring catch targets (short tons) and proportional licence distribution by gear type and area
+Table 7.1: Roe herring catch targets (short tons) and proportional licence distribution by gear type and area